 These clever devices carry two Ethernet connections across a single wire.
 The sharing kit includes two splitter devices.
 The splitter consolidates two Ethernet connections into one RJ45 cable, which is then carried to the destination over a single wall plate connection or a coupler.
 The second splitter un-splits the connection into two Ethernet connectors for two devices.

-That gives you fast connectivity for two devices (or more, if using an adapter) with only one intervening cable, making it much easier to set up and install, and it keeps cable clutter to a minimum.
+That gives you fast connectivity for two devices (or more if using an adapter) with only one intervening cable, making it much easier to set up and install, and it keeps cable clutter to a minimum.

 The setup for this device is a little more complicated than using a simple Ethernet splitter and it's not recommended for Power over Ethernet (PoE) applications.
 It also has the caveat of only supporting up to 100 Mbps connection speeds, so it will not be able to take full advantage of Gigabit or faster Ethernet networks.